pypa/pipenv/docs/advanced.rst

 .. note::

-   In order to enable this functionality while maintaining its permissive copyright license, `pipenv` embeds an API client key for the backend Safety API operated by pyup.io rather than including a full copy of the CC-BY-NC-SA licensed Safety-DB database.
-This embedded client key is shared across all `pipenv check` users, and hence will be subject to API access throttling based on overall usage rather than individual client usage.
+   Access to the ``safety`` database happens via an API call which retrieves results which are updated on a monthly basis and made available to the community for free by `pyup.io`.

-   You can also use your own safety API key by setting the environment variable ``PIPENV_PYUP_API_KEY``.
+   For more up-to-date vulnerability data, you may also use your own safety API key by setting the environment variable ``PIPENV_PYUP_API_KEY``.

 ☤ Community Integrations